Tobexint/PySocket/readme.md

    - openssl x509 -req -days 365 -in server.csr -signkey cert.key -out ssl.crt

 This will produce:
-    - cert.key : your private key
+    - cert.key : Your private key
-    - ssl.crt : your ssl certificate
+    - ssl.crt : Your SSL certificate

 ## Running a Python Script as a Windows Service Using NSSM
 1. Prerequisites